How To Prepare For Professional Headshot Photography

 The moment you book your session is exciting...and scary!
 What should you wear?
 How should you prepare?
 There are so many things!
 Here are a few tips to help you feel prepared for our shoot:

-Choose the exact clothing and accessories to wear during your headshot photo shoot and put them in a bag the day before your headshot photography session, so you're not stressing to find and assemble them the next day.
+Select your clothing options and accessories to wear during your headshot photo shoot and put them in a bag the day before your headshot photography session, so you're not stressing to find and assemble them the next day.
 A headshot photo pictures the shoulders, or mid-chest, up to the top of the head, so the shirt is the most important item.
 We'll also get some full body shots so do bring one or two options for pants, but focus more on bringing a range of different tops.

-Avoid shirts that are overly bright or have busy patterns, as they distract from your face.
+Avoid shirts with busy patterns, as they distract from your face.
 Go for a solid colored shirt that elongates or features your neck.
 So, turtlenecks are out, as are solid black and solid white shirts, as they wash out your skin tone.
 Also avoid clothing with large logos.
 We don't want anything to distract from your face and eyes.
 See "What Clothing To Wear For Acting Headshots," for more top clothing tips.

 Choose a haircut and hairstyle a week or two in advance, as freshly cut hair can look strange on camera.
 Understanding that you should look like your headshot photograph, choose a hairstyle that you can easily recreate for your auditions.
 A neutral style that highlights the natural curve and shape of your face is always the best choice for an acting headshot.